AI4thefuture/building_AI_course_final_project/README.md

 Establishing the data for training the model could also prove challenging.

 ## What next?
- # How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you need to move on?

 A good starting point for this project would be to address the questions stated above.
 This would serve as a basis for collecting training data.
 In parallell with the data collection some coding should be done to get an impression of how the WPP could be trained and what features it could have.